 Founded in 1993 by Dr. Carolyn Eggleston and Dr. Thom Gehring, the Center for the Study of Correctional Education (CSCE) at California State University, San Bernardino is an interdisciplinary Center that provides professional development for prison educators and supports research initiatives related to prison education and reentry.
 Currently, the Center is working to develop a college-in-prison program based on the Inside Out model.
+This model of prison education brings together inside (incarcerated) and outside (non-incarcerated) students to take classes inside of correctional facilities.
 Please contact our current director, Dr. Alexandra Cavallaro, with any inquiries.

-Recently, the CSCE developed a partnership with the Prison Education Project, a program that works with local universities to offer educational workshops in prisons.
-Learn more about that program here.
+Recently, the CSCE developed a partnership with the Prison Education Project , a program that works with local universities to offer educational workshops in prisons.
+This affords CSUSB students the opportunity to try their hand at teaching for the first time, as well as to encounter incarcerated people as equals—whenever they are not teaching, they participate in the class alongside incarcerated students.
+Learn more about the CSCE Prison Education Project.

 Mission and Values

 In our collaborations with scholars, educators, and activists across the U.S. and several foreign countries, the Center’s work is guided by the following values: